Home → Motor Vehicles → Driver Licenses & ID's → Exams

 A vision test is required of all applicants.
 You may take a vision test at no fee when you appear for your written examination.
 Alternatively, you may have a doctor of your choice provide the exam at your expense and fill out the exam form.
 You will need to give the completed form to the driver's license examiner at the time of your driver's examination.

 The knowledge test consists of 30 questions and you must answer a minimum of 24 correctly to pass the test.
 Questions will cover several topic areas, including your understanding of the rules of the road, the meaning of various signs, pedestrian and bicycle safety, an awareness of Maine' s operating under the influence laws and the dangers associated with distracted driving.
 The practice questions at the end of each chapter of the study guide will aid you in your preparation for the written examination.

 A driver's license examiner will assess your ability to maintain control of your vehicle at all times, whether it be driving forward or backwards, maintaining your proper lane position, turning left or right or driving straight ahead during your road test.
 You will also be judged on how well you observe and react to other drivers and pedestrians, as well as traffic signs, signals and conditions.
 The test includes a parallel parking and straight-line backing up requirement

 Note: The road test will not be given until all other tests have been successfully completed, and permit requirements met.

-When you are ready to take the road test, mail the road test request card to the main office of the Bureau of Motor Vehicles, 29 State House Station, Augusta, Maine 04333-0029.
-If you are under the age of 21 you must submit a completed driving log.
+When you are ready to take the road test, mail the road test request card, which can be located on the reverse side of your learner’s permit, to the main office of the Bureau of Motor Vehicles, 29 State House Station, Augusta, Maine 04333-0029.
+If you are under the age of 21 you must submit a completed driving log instead of the road test request card.
 You will be scheduled at the testing location nearest to you.
 Be sure you have your learner's permit and the exam appointment notice ready with you when you arrive for your test.

 What Happens After the Tests are Completed?